 Randolph c 1940

-On 2 October 1939, Randolph enrolled as a temporary Sub Lieutenant (A) in the Royal Navy Volunteer Reserve (RNVR) and was posted to the Fleet Air Arm ’s Royal Naval Air Station (RNAS) Eastleigh (HMS Raven), near Southampton. [civ] The Fleet Air Arm, part of the Royal Navy, likely appealed to him more because of his combined love of flying and sailing.
+On 2 October 1939, four weeks after leaving Sete, Randolph enrolled as a temporary Sub Lieutenant (A) in the Royal Navy Volunteer Reserve (RNVR) and was posted to the Fleet Air Arm’s Royal Naval Air Station (RNAS) Eastleigh (HMS Raven), near Southampton.
+The Fleet Air Arm, part of the Royal Navy, would have appealed to him more because of his combined love of flying and sailing.